mockery/mockery/README.markdown

     andSet(name, value1) / set(name, value1)

-Used with an expectation so that when a method expectation call is detected, one can also cause a mock object's public property to be set to a specified value.
+Used with an expectation so that when a matching method is called, one can also cause a mock object's public property to be set to a specified value.

     zeroOrMoreTimes()